 Centro Botín presents the first exhibition in Spain of Ellen Gallagher and Edgar Cleijne.
 This show surveys two decades of works and includes paintings and works on paper by Gallagher, as well as three film installations Cleijne and Gallagher produced in the course of the past few years.

 Ellen Gallagher and Edgar Cleijne have been collaborating since 2004, while also continuing to produce individual works.

-The first solo show in this country by Ellen Gallagher (Providence, RI, USA, 1965) is a retrospective covering two decades of artistic output on a variety of supports.
-The selection of Gallagher’s paintings and works on paper will focus on three of her series: Black Paintings, a sequence of monochrome works from 1998 through which the artist sets out to convey that the psychotic state of race and ethnic relations is profoundly rooted in the history of Western abstraction; Watery Ecstatic, a series of works on paper begun in 2001 and still in process, in which the artist conjures up complex biomorphic forms that relates to Drexciya, a mythical underwater realm inhabited by pregnant African women and their unborn children who were thrown overboard from Atlantic slave ships; and Sea Bed, a recent series of paintings which addresses themes related to the slave trade and the memory of that forced migration that persists in the ocean.
+The selection of Gallagher’s paintings and works on paper will focus on three of her series: Black Paintings, a sequence of monochrome works from 1998 through which the artist sets out to convey how the psychotic state of race and ethnic relations is profoundly rooted in the history of Western abstraction; Watery Ecstatic, a series of works on paper begun in 2001 and still in progress, in which the artist conjures up complex biomorphic forms that relate to Drexciya, a mythical underwater realm inhabited by pregnant African women and their unborn children who were thrown overboard from slave ships crossing the Atlantic; and Sea Bed, a recent series of paintings which addresses themes related to the slave trade and the memory which persists in the ocean of that forced migration.

 Free for Centro Botín's Friends